-Roof-mounted solar panels are probably the commercial solar design you’re most familiar with, and for good reason.
-They’re most often chosen by commercial organizations, and usually the quickest and easiest to set up when plenty of open, sunny roof-space is available.
+Roof-mounted solar panels are a common choice for commercial organizations due to their familiarity and ease of installation.
+They’re often chosen by commercial organizations and businesses since they’re the quickest and easiest to set up, especially when there is ample open, sunny roof space available.

 Depending on your roof, commercial solar energy systems can be attached, ballasted or some combination of both.
 “Attached” means they’re physically secured to your roof, while “ballasted” means they rely on the weight of the installed system to stay in place.

 The three most important considerations for commercial rooftop solar are:

 - Does your roof get enough bright sunlight?

 - Is your roof optimally configured for solar panels?

 When working with your solar provider, they will conduct tests to determine the suitability of your roof for solar panels.
 This is because certain factors, such as rooftop obstructions (like HVAC units) or the age of the roof, may prevent the installation of large uninterrupted blocks of solar panels or make it cost-ineffective.